NULabNortheastern/digitalassignmentshowcase/audio-editing_podcasting/fa23-denver-crim3300-audacity/readme.md

 <h1>Introduction to Podcasting</h1>

-Making an incarceration themed podcast using Audacity.
+Making an incarceration-themed podcast using Audacity.

 <h2>Individual Class Info</h2>
+CRIM 3300: Punishment in the Age of Mass Incarceration Megan Denver
+M, W, TH 10:30 AM to 11:30 AM

 <h2>Summary of Module</h2>